techthoughts2/pwshPlaces/docs/Get-GMapPlaceDetail.md

 ```

 ### -Language
-The language in which to return results.
+Specifies the language for returned results.

 ```yaml
 Type: languages